molily/molily.de/_posts/2020-11-21-testing-angular.md

 The test files in `integration` are TypeScript files with the extension `.ts`.

-The tests itself are structured with the test framework Mocha.
-The assertions (also called expectations) are written using Chai.
+The tests itself are structured with the test framework **Mocha**.
+The assertions (also called expectations) are written using **Chai**.

 Mocha and Chai is a popular combination.
 They roughly do the same as Jasmine, but are much more flexible and rich in features.

 <aside class="margin-note">Test suites</aside>